perry-mitchell/data-interchange/README.md

 # Data Interchange
-> Data interchange handler & DB fallback handler
+> Read/Write fallback and multi-IO handler for several databases/datasources

 A data-interchange handler (multi-read and multi-write) for NodeJS.
 Designed to help work with multiple databases, such as Redis (for fast storage) with MySQL (slow storage).
 Interchange adapters produced by this library provide `read` and `write` methods to allow to read from and write to all provided _sources_.
 You can also specify converters to convert subtle differences between formats.